shishlachev-ilya/ITCraft-test/README.md

 ## About test work

-Test work on the position of HTML-coder
+Test work on the position of HTML-coder.

 This work was done using:

 +	HTML5